lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 |--- byte boundary ----| 1 byte  next  |  1 byte next  |

 ~~~~
-{: #Fig-Localbitmap title='Bitmap'}
+{: #Fig-Localbitmap title='A non-optimized Bitmap'}

-The Bitmap, when transmitted, MUST be optimized in size to reduce the resulting frame size.
-The right-most bytes with all Bitmap bits set to 1 MUST NOT be transmitted.
-As the receiver knows the Bitmap size, it can reconstruct the original Bitmap without this optimization.
+In order to reduce the resulting frame size, the Bitmap is shortened by applying the following algorithm: all the right-most contiguous bytes in the Bitmap that have all their bits set to 1 MUST NOT be transmitted.
+Because the fragment sender knows the actual Bitmap size, it can reconstruct the original Bitmap even with the trailing 0xFF bytes optimized away.
 In the example shown in {{Fig-transmittedbitmap}}, the last 2 bytes of the Bitmap shown in {{Fig-Localbitmap}} comprise bits that are all set to 1, therefore they are not sent.

 In the last window, when the C bit value is 1, it means that the received MIC matches the one computed by the receiver, and thus the Bitmap is not sent.
 Otherwise, the Bitmap is sent after the C bit.
-Note that the introduction of a C bit may force to reduce the number of fragments in a window to allow the bitmap to fit in a frame.
+Note that the presence of a C bit may force to reduce the number of fragments in a window to allow the Bitmap to fit in a frame.
+That is, the maximum number of fragments of the last window is one unit smaller than that of the previous windows.

 ~~~~